 - 1. Turn on all external devices, such as the monitor, before turning on the computer. - 2.
-The power-on LED on the front of the computer is lit when the computer is on and while it is powering-up. - 3.
-You can install a circular disk over the power-control button to prevent accidental manual power-off.
+The power-on LED on the front of the computer is lit when the computer is on and while it is being turned on. - 3.
+You can install a circular disk over the power-control button to prevent the computer from being turned off accidentally.
 This disk, known as the power-control button shield, comes with your computer.